If you're selling on Shopify, your number one goal should be to make more money from your potential customer.

 In this explanation, we assume you know what a Sales Funnel is.
 If you don't read How To Build A Sales Funnel From Scratch

-The point of a Shopify sales funnel to centralize one singular product.
+The point of a sales funnel on Shopify is to centralize one singular product.

 Why is this important?

-Because if the product is not selling well in your store, it will not sell well in a funnel.
+Because if the product is not selling well in your store, it may not sell well in a funnel.

 You want to choose one product that you know will captivate the visitor.

-Customers will go to different parts of your store and window shop without ever buying.
+Customers will go to different parts of your online store and window shop without ever buying.

-So the point of a Shopify sales funnel is to keep the customer's attention on one singular product.
+So the point of a single product funnel is to keep the customer's attention on one singular product.

-And then upsell them on other products throughout the funnel.
+Get the prospective customers to buy that product.
+And then maximize their revenue by upselling them on other products throughout the funnel.

 Makes sense?
 If not, don't worry; we'll explain it more below.